 The days are getting warmer, the trees are budding, the sun is shining a little more each day: it's springtime!
 Sure, summer, fall, and winter are amazing, but spring brings new life into the communities.
-Wild lands with wildflowers galore, flowing waterfalls, maple syrup, and migrating birds define spring in Hamilton County.
+Wild lands with wildflowers galore, flowing waterfalls, the adrenaline rush of whitewater rafting, and migrating birds define spring in Hamilton County.
 And, best of all, there's still plenty of fun in every corner of the county.

 Love Your ADK